Providence | Warwick | Pawtucket |

 Ana Mata-Fink, Orthopedic Surgeon

-Dr. Ana Mata-Fink is a board eligible orthopedic surgeon with subspecialty fellowship training in shoulder and elbow surgery.
+Dr. Ana Mata-Fink is a board certified orthopedic surgeon with subspecialty fellowship training in shoulder and elbow surgery.
 She attended medical school at Harvard University and finished both her residency and internship at Dartmouth-Hitchcock Medical Center.
 Dr. Mata-Fink has been practicing in Rhode Island since 2016, focusing on injuries and arthritis of the shoulder and elbow.
 Common conditions she treats include rotator cuff tears, shoulder instability, shoulder and elbow arthritis, and fractures.
 She has advanced training in conventional and reverse shoulder replacement, elbow replacement, and arthroscopic shoulder surgery.

 Philip J. Reilly, III,, MD